LSE looks to boost health of IPO market

-LONDON The London Stock Exchange (LSE.L) has countered a string of concerns about its new listings market and put forward proposals to increase its competitiveness as the government battles to safeguard Britain's position as a global financial centre.
+LONDON, Dec 8 The London Stock Exchange has countered a string of concerns about its new listings market and put forward proposals to increase its competitiveness as the government battles to safeguard Britain's position as a global financial centre.

 Floundering activity and poor share performance this year have strained relationships between market participants, resulting in a public spat which saw both banks and investors put forward suggestions to smooth a company's ride to market.

-A rising number of banks involved in running deals, company's shares trading below their offer price and a large quantity of pulled sales have been widely publicized, but the LSE offers data to the contrary in its report "Leadership in a changing global economy: The future of London's IPO market."
+A rising number of banks involved in running deals, company's shares trading below their offer price and a large quantity of pulled sales have been widely publicised, but the LSE offers data to the contrary in its report "Leadership in a changing global economy: The future of London's IPO market".

 "Some of the issues that have been raised are real but I think they have been overblown," Tracey Pierce, the LSE's director of equity primary markets, told Reuters.